Keystone: Grimaldi keystone

 We are immensely proud of having spotted this keystone, from the top of a bus.

 Built in 1787 as Pentonville Chapel, in 1847 this church became known as Saint James, Pentonville.
-The architect, Mr Hurst, is buried in the vault.
+The architect, Aaron Hurst, is buried in the vault.
 For a time it served as the official church of the International Circus Clown's Club and housed the annual service for circus members.
 The church was declared redundant in May 1978.
-On the web there are references to it being demolished in 1985 but this surely is the original building converted into offices.
-The front facade has at least been rebuilt as a reproduction of that of the church.
-It was during the conversion that this extremely unusual keystone was added.
+On the web there are references to it being demolished in 1985 but the front facade at least looks original.
+It was during the conversion to offices that this extremely unusual keystone was added.
 See Ornamental Passions for more information.